-Teeth that are badly broken, have large fillings, or have been treated with root canals, need to have crowns placed on them to restore the tooth to proper function.
+Teeth that are badly broken have large fillings or have been treated with root canals and need to have crowns placed on them to restore the tooth to proper function.

 There are several types of crowns available for different areas of the mouth.